lando/transfer-issue-action/README.md

 ## Advanced Example

-In this example, we are not creating a stub and just updating the tranferred issue via [https://github.com/actions/github-script](https://github.com/actions/github-script).
+In this example, we are using our own [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for authentication.
+We are also not creating a stub and just adding a comment to the tranferred issue via [https://github.com/actions/github-script](https://github.com/actions/github-script).

 ```
 - name: Transfer Issue & Create Stub